rocky-linux/documentation/docs/guides/web/php.md

 This configuration will launch 10 processes.

-In dynamic mode, PHP-FPM will launch at most the number of processes specified by the value of `pm.max_children`, starting by launching a number of processes corresponding to `pm.start_servers`, and keeping at least the value of `pm.min_spare_servers` of inactive processes and at `most pm.max_spare_servers` inactive processes.
+In dynamic mode, PHP-FPM will launch at most the number of processes specified by the value of `pm.max_children`, starting by launching some processes corresponding to `pm.start_servers`, and keeping at least the value of `pm.min_spare_servers` of inactive processes and at `most pm.max_spare_servers` inactive processes.

 Example: